aiai97/Node-theory/README.md

 💡 **Key Insight:** Node Theory allows us to see computing systems as autonomous entities interacting within a network, where influence flows through data and state, not just computation.

 This framework **unifies algorithms, system design, and distributed architectures** under a single, predictable, and teachable mental model.
+© 2025 Leslie Tsai

+Node Theory is the original work of Leslie Tsai.

+- Non-commercial use: free to read, study, or reference.
+- Commercial use: including corporate training, consulting, workshops, or redistribution for profit, requires explicit permission and licensing fee from the author.

 It helps understand:
 - Why certain nodes matter